 Phase 1 begins at US 113 and travels along existing Arrow Safety Road.
 At the intersection of South Bedford Street and Arrow Safety Road, a fourth leg will be added to carry a new Park Avenue alignment to tie back into the existing Park Avenue east of the Delmarva Central Railroad tracks, south of the Delaware Coastal Airport.
 The proposed improvements include a roundabout at the Arrow Safety Road/South Bedford Road/Park Avenue intersection, a railroad crossing, and an acceleration lane on northbound US 113 from the Arrow Safety Road intersection.
 DelDOT estimates that 25 parcels may be impacted by this project phase.
-ROW acquisition is scheduled for FY21, while construction is scheduled for FY21-23.
-The FY21-26 CTP estimates Phase 1 ROW acquisition and construction costs of \$17 million.
+The FY21-26 CTP estimates Phase 1 ROW acquisition and construction costs of \$19.5 million.